THLfi/koronavilkku-backend/exposure-notification/README.md

 * Enable/disable scheduled inbound for keys (true/false) `EN_EFGS_SCHEDULED_INBOUND_ENABLED`
   * if `EN_EFGS_SYNC_ENABLED` is set to false, then this option will be ignored
 * Enable/disable EFGS callback based inbound for keys (true/false) `EN_EFGS_CALLBACK_ENABLED`
-  * usually if this is set to true, then `EN_EFGS_SCHEDULED_INBOUND_ENABLED` should be value, but for flexibility this is not forced.
+  * usually if this is set to true, then `EN_EFGS_SCHEDULED_INBOUND_ENABLED` should be set as false, but for flexibility this is not forced.
 * EFGS endpoint for diagnosiskey-api e.g. https://efgs-test.eu/diagnosiskey (string) `EN_EFGS_URL`
 * Local endpoint for callback requests made from EFGS server e.g. https://local-test.fi (string) `EN_EFGS_CALLBACK_URL`